Travel Insurance for Africa from USA 2026

 What Does Trip Cancellation Travel Insurance Cover?

 At American Visitor Insurance, we assist travelers from nearly anywhere as they travel away from home!
-It is important to consider purchasing an insurance plan to cover trip cancellation.
+It is important to buy trip cancellation insurance.

 • Provides a refund for non-reimbursable deposits and trip costs if something prevents taking the trip between payment and departure.